Pradeep-gif-hub/React.js-Addonn-BAAS/README.md

 ## React JS Few Basic and Essential Terminology

-# 1. Babel :-
+# 1. Babel ( Conversion of JSX into JS ):-
-- Converts modern JavaScript (ES6+, JSX, TypeScript) into older JavaScript that browsers can understand.
+- **Converts modern JavaScript (ES6+, JSX, TypeScript) into older JavaScript that browsers can understand**
 - Allows you to write JSX in React, which browsers cannot natively run.
-- <h4> Hello </h4> → React.createElement("h1", null, "Hello")
+- <h8> Hello </h8> → React.createElement("h1", null, "Hello")
+- with help of CreateElement it actually converts the JSX which is not readable by react to the JS format..
+A tool that converts modern JavaScript (ES6+, JSX) into older JavaScript that browsers can understand.

+Why it’s used in React: **Browsers can’t run JSX directly.
+Babel compiles it**

-# 2. Fiber :-
+# 2. Fiber ( Core Engine inside React that controls how and when UI updates happen.):-
 - React Fiber is the Re-Implementation of React’s core rendering engine (the “reconciler”) introduced in React 16
 - The Fiber is mainly used for the rendering as per Re-implementation of the js formate.
 - The UI was different earlier with ES-16 now the Implementation is based on FIBER...